The role of the governing body

 Contacting governors in Confidence

 Normally, any issues concerning a pupil or the school should, in the first instance, be addressed to a member of Darell staff or the Senior Leadership Team.
-However, should any issue be unresolved via this route or should an issue arise which you would prefer not to discuss with a member of staff, you may contact a governor at email@example.com.
+However, should any issue be unresolved via this route or should an issue arise which you would prefer not to discuss with a member of staff, you may contact a governor in confidence at email@example.com.
 Messages may also be left for governors at the school office.